marcvanderkamp/enlighten/tutorial/tutorial1.md

 ![](enlighten_menu.png)

 RUN PREP may take a couple of minutes to complete.
-Please check if you see the following printed in the PyMOL control panel:
+Please wait until you see the following printed in the PyMOL control panel:

 *Finished PREP protocol.*